edvin/fxlauncher/README.md

 the contents of the build output folder to the Published APP URL, and every instance of your application will run the new version the next time they start.

+## A slimmer alternative

+It is also possible to embed _only_ the launchar jar in a native installer system like Advanced Installer and configure it to start the launcher with a single paramter pointing to your `app.xml`.
+With this approach, you can choose wether to include the JRE or have the installer software preinstall it as a prerequisite.

 ### A note on classloaders

 FXLauncher uses a custom classloader to dynamically load the synchronized resources.
 This classloader is